Level 4 Obesity: Fat Distribution and Storage

 If you’d like to learn more about Obesity and become a specialist at helping overweight clients lead healthier lives, you can now become a Level 4 specialist in Obesity and Diabetes, with our Level 4 Obesity and Diabetes Qualification.

-it is a blended learning course, assessed purely through a portfolio – which means no practical assessments or exams … PHEW
+it is a blended learning course, assessed purely through a portfolio – which means no practical assessments or exams.

-Most learners complete within 6-8 weeks, alongside a full-time job and busy personal lives.
+Most learners complete in under 6 weeks, alongside a full-time job and busy personal lives.

-If you want to have the highest qualification available in the fitness industry and become a Level 4 Obesity specialist, click the link to join us…
+If you want to have the highest qualification available in the fitness industry and become a Level 4 Obesity specialist, click the image below to join us…

 I look forward to reading your comments below.